aatarasoff/spring-thrift-starter/README.md

 ### Sleuth support
 Since 1.0.0.RC1 starter have supported [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth) for tracing.

-`RequestIdFilter` and `RequestIdLogger` is deprecated and will be eliminated in 1.1.+ version of this starter.
+`RequestIdFilter` and `RequestIdLogger` was eliminated in this version of this starter.

 ## Special thanks to